-No. Compliance Criterion SF MF LF Intent and Clarification Dairy Amendment & Guidance 3.2.1.h Personal Protective Equipment (PPE) is functional, regularly maintained, and provided to workers free of charge.
-C-Y0 C-Y0 C-Y0 The intent of this criterion is that PPE is always in good working order so that workers are protected.
+No. Compliance Criterion SF MF LF Intent and Clarification 3.2.1.h Personal Protective Equipment is functional, regularly maintained, and provided to workers free of charge.
+C-Y0 C-Y0 C-Y0 The intent of this criterion is that Personal Protective Equipment (PPE) is always in good working order so that workers are protected.
 For instance, for PPE used in spraying, masks and filters shall be changed immediately if they appear damaged, if breathing is difficult, if the worker can smell the pesticide, or if the worker feels dizzy or unwell.
 The PPE shall be comfortable enough, appropriate to the climate, and sized properly so that workers are able to use it.
-"Regularly maintained" means that at a minimum the manufacturer's instructions are followed.
+"Regularly maintained" means that, at minimum, the manufacturer's instructions are followed.
 This includes that respirator filters are changed on a schedule appropriate to their usage and workers undergo regular regulator fit tests.
-On Small Farms and Facilities, the PPE provided for workers must at a minimum be comparable to what the site managers/owners use themselves.
+On Small Farms and Facilities, the PPE provided for workers must at a minimum be comparable to what the site managers/owners use themselves due to resource constraints.
 If this level of PPE is inadequate, purchasing adequate PPE must be included in the Needs Assessment and be a priority for Fair Trade Premium use.
 Best practice is for there to be a dedicated storage area on-site for PPE.
+Where sharing of PPE is a concern, it is also best practice for each worker to have their own PPE and storage location (e.g., PPE worn against bare skin).
 Workers should not take PPE home.
-Objectiv e 3.2.2: Additional measures are taken to red uce risk ks assoc iated with pesticides.
-3.2.2.a Workers and farmers are not exposed to hazardous pesticides and fertilizers beyond what is indicated as safe in the manufacturer's instructions or Safety Data Sheet.
-C-Y0 C-Y0 C-Y0 Under this criterion small producers and their workers must understand how to safely apply pesticides, if relevant, even though formal health and safety training is a Progress requirement for Small Farms and Facilities (3.2.3.a).
-This criterion applies to handling and exposure to all hazardous chemicals used in the dairy, for example any hazardous chemical that may be used in a cattle footbath.
-3.2.2.b Workers handling any hazardous pesticides are regularly given free medical examinations by a P-5 P-5 P-5 Where allowed under law, the employer may select the physician, but the worker may request a different physician if a valid medical reason is presented or if the worker is concerned about discrimination or sexual harassment. physician (according to risks and levels of exposure) and are informed of the results privately.
-Management reviews recommendations resulting from the examination and a remediation plan is put into place if problems are detected.
-Remediation plans shall include rotation of job tasks or other measures needed to ensure the health of workers.
-Workers must be offered another lower-risk job at equivalent pay and benefits if they are no longer able to be safely exposed to specific pesticides.
-There can be no discrimination or punishment against workers based on the results of the medical examination.
+Objectiv ve 3.2.2: Additional measures are taken to redu ce risk s associ ated with pesticides and hazardous materials.
+3.2.2.a Workers and farmers are not exposed to hazardous pesticides, fertilizers, and materials beyond what is indicated as safe in the manufacturer's instructions or Safety Data Sheet.
+C-Y0 C-Y0 C-Y0 Hazardous materials can be identified using the hazards pictograms (e.g., flames, bomb, skull and crossbones), signal words like "WARNING" or "DANGER," and the hazard and precautionary statements (instructions for using, handling, or storing the material) on product labels and in Safety Data Sheets.
+Under this criterion small producers and their workers must understand how to safely apply pesticides, if relevant, even though formal health and safety training is a Progress requirement for Small Farms and Facilities (3.2.3.a).